posit-dev/shiny-assistant/app_prompt.md

    - Any necessary data sources or external libraries

 3. Create the app code following these guidelines:
-   - Use proper Shiny for Python syntax and structure
+   - Use proper Shiny for {language} syntax and structure
    - Include necessary import statements at the beginning
    - Implement both the UI and server components
    - Ensure all features mentioned in the user prompt are included